 Instead, what is becoming more apparent is that it is not the data itself, but the identity and purpose of the user who has access to it that provides a better platform on which to build the information security architecture demanded by today’s bustling global marketplace.
 Identity and access management (IAM) programming is offering every enterprise assurance that governance controls over its information – from whatever source and for whatever purpose – will ensure that access is available only to properly authorized persons or entities and for only authorized uses.

 There are several styles of guidelines and tools available that can provide direction for the development of your organization's IAM programming:

-In addition to internal corporate data governance, many organizations must (or should) also incorporate and implement into their infrastructure industry-relevant security framework requirements.
+In addition to internal corporate data governance, many organizations must (or should) also implement industry-relevant security framework requirements into their infrastructure.
 These frameworks evolved over time to protect access to consumer data information so it isn't inappropriately exposed to unnecessary risk of loss or breach.

 Examples of major governance frameworks provide information security standards for specific industrial sectors as well as 'best practices' guidance for any enterprise that allows access to its data under any circumstance.

 A fully informed IAM policy will include both the protocols for internal data security management, as well as the applicable compliance standards (or appropriate best practices) from all relevant frameworks.